 What Cheese is Safe for Pregnancy?

-By OBGYN and fertility specialist Dr. Kenosha Gleaton
+By OBGYN Dr. Kenosha Gleaton

 Cheese!
 It's widely known and widely loved, but not always safe for pregnancy.
 Some kinds of cheese could put you and your baby at risk for infection, which is why it’s important to know what’s safe to consume and what you should avoid.
 Fortunately, if you’re a big cheese lover, don’t worry too much, as there are still many options available for you to choose from.